Dmitry Alimov

-Dmitry Alimov (Дмитрий Серге́евич Алимов, Dmitry Sergeyevich Alimov) (born August 17, 1974 in Samara, USSR) is a Silicon Valley–based entrepreneur and investor in technology businesses, founder and managing partner of the investment fund Frontier Ventures, and co-founder of the online video service ivi.tv.
-He worked as a senior manager in companies such as Access Industries, TNT, Amedia, ru-Net Ltd, and Sputnik Group.
-In 2012, Russian business magazine, Secret Firmy, named Alimov as one of the Top-50 Russian Internet Millionaires.
+Dmitry Alimov (Дмитрий Серге́евич Алимов, Dmitry Sergeyevich Alimov) (born August 17, 1974, in Samara, USSR) is an American entrepreneur and investor in technology businesses, founder and managing partner of the investment fund Frontier Ventures, and co-founder of the online video service ivi.tv.
+He worked as a senior manager in companies such as Access Industries, VC fund RTP Global, and Sputnik Group.
 In 2016 the European CEO magazine named Dmitry Alimov Entrepreneur of the Year (Venture capital).

 Biography

 Dmitry Alimov was born in 1974 in Samara, USSR (now Russia).
 He studied applied mathematics and computer science at the Samara State Aerospace University.
-In 1998, he graduated summa cum laude from the University of Missouri–St. Louis in the United States with a major in business administration (finance) and earned his MBA from Harvard Business School in 2004.
+In 1998, he graduated summa cum laude from the University of Missouri–St. Louis in the United States with a major in business administration (finance).

-Alimov started his career at the mergers and acquisitions department of investment bank Renaissance Capital.
+Alimov started his career at the mergers and acquisitions department of global investment bank Renaissance Capital.
 From 1998 to 2002, as the vice president of a $1 billion private equity and venture capital fund Sputnik Group, he managed a number of venture capital and private equity investments.